shivamsahu2001/Spotify_Data_Analysis_using_SQL/README.md

 6. Calculate the cumulative sum of likes for tracks ordered by the number of views, using window functions.

-Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
-You can include the specific screenshots and graphs as described.

 ---

 ## Query Optimization Technique